aristanetworks/ansible-collection-eos-l3ls-evpn/ansible_collections/arista/avd/docs/contribution/authoring_eos_cli_config_gen.md

 ### Creating Jinja2 Templates

-Edit the appropriate Jinja2 templates in `pyavd/_eos_cli_config_gen/j2templates/eos` and `pyavd/_eos_cli_config_gen/j2templates/documentation` to generate the desired configuration and documentation.
+Edit the appropriate jinja2 templates in `pyavd/_eos_cli_config_gen/j2templates/eos` and `pyavd/_eos_cli_config_gen/j2templates/documentation` to generate the desired configuration and documentation.

-Add new template if adding a top-level feature, also modify the `pyavd/_eos_cli_config_gen/j2templates/eos-device-documentation.j2` and `pyavd/_eos_cli_config_gen/j2templates/eos-intended-config.j2` to add these new templates, trying to respect the order in the EOS CLI.
+Add new jinja2 template if adding a top-level feature, also modify the `pyavd/_eos_cli_config_gen/j2templates/eos-intended-config.j2` and `pyavd/_eos_cli_config_gen/j2templates/eos-device-documentation.j2` to add these new templates, trying to respect the order in the EOS CLI.

 #### Jinja2 Templates Guidelines

 1. **Code Indentation:** Keep less indented code to improve readability.
 2. **Variable Naming:** Use meaningful variable names.
+3. **Use AVD filters:** Use AVD filters for code optimization - [AVD Filters](https://avd.arista.com/5.0/docs/plugins/Filter_plugins/add_md_toc.html).
 3. **Natural Sorting:** Use `arista.avd.natural_sort` for sorting the `for loops` after checking on EOS CLI.
 4. **Defined Checks:**
 - Avoid `arista.avd.defined` check for parent keys when directly checking for child keys.
+- Avoid `arista.avd.defined` check for primary and required keys.
-- No need to add `arista.avd.defined` check When using `arista.avd.default()` filter.
+- Avoid`arista.avd.defined` check when using `arista.avd.default()` and `arista.avd.natural_sort` filters.
 5. **Password Security:** Avoid displaying passwords in the documentation template and use the `arista.avd.hide_passwords` filter to hide it.
 6. **Config Order:** Ensure the order and indentation of configuration matches EOS CLI.
 7. **Exclamation Marks:** Place exclamation marks `!` correctly as per the EOS running-config.
 8. Along with EOS config template, update the documentation template as well (if required).
 9. Implement only commands visible in running-config of the EOS device.
+10. Validate the template using j2lint tool, run `pre-commit run j2lint --all`.

 ### Build Schemas and Documentation